sofiahuppertz/42-CPP-modules/mod05/README.md

         execute(executor);
     } catch (std::exception &e) {
         std::cerr << e.what() << std::endl;
-        failure();
+        local_failure();
     }
 }
 ``````

-Execute() and failure() are pure virtual in AForm… but it’s fine to call them because AForm is an abstract class…
+Execute() and local_failure() are pure virtual in AForm… but it’s fine to call them because AForm is an abstract class…

-Each derived functions has it’s own execute() and failure() implementation, according to the subject’s requirements.
+Each derived functions has it’s own execute() and local_failure() implementation, according to the subject’s requirements.

 The target attribute is passed to the constructor of any derived class of AForm.
 Because I want to avoid repetition, I made target a private member of AForm, and created getters and setters for it.